Minouk/Data-Science/README.md

 # Introduction to Data Science in Python
-This repo contains Week 2 and Week 3 Jupyter Notbook used in the course "Introduction to Data Science in Python" part of "Applied Data Science with Python" specialization from University of Michigan offered by Coursera.\
+This repo contains Week 2, Week 3 and Week 4 Jupyter Notbook used in the course "Introduction to Data Science in Python" part of
+"Applied Data Science with Python" specialization from University of Michigan offered by Coursera.\
 All of the lecture notes are included in the notbook along with the code examples.\
 \